Drolla/t2ws/README.md

 # T<sup>2</sup>WS - Tiny Tcl Web Server

-T<sup>2</sup>WS is a small HTTP server that is easily deployable and embeddable in a Tcl based application.
+T<sup>2</sup>WS is a small HTTP server that is easily deployable and embeddable in a Tcl application.
 To add a T<sup>2</sup>WS web server to a Tcl application, load the T<sup>2</sup>WS package and start the HTTP server for the desired port (e.g. 8085) :

 ```
  package require t2ws